howard-chan/setmeup/README.md

 # setup
-Personal Setup and configurations for new systems
+Personal setup and configurations for new systems